RishavMishraRM/Dimond_Price_Prediction/README.md

 .gitkeep - to keep empty folders or files in GitHub

 ```
-1. Used AWS ECR to store the copy of code on AWS Server
+1. Used AWS ECR to store the copy of code on AWS Server.
-2. Used IAM to create identity and stored secrete keys on github scerete store
+2. Used IAM to create identity and stored secrete keys on github scerete store.
+3. Used App Runner to deploy the app on AWS Server.
 ```

 ### To install local packages